The biggest diamond in over a century is found in Botswana -- a whopping 2,492 carats

 GABORONE, Botswana (AP) — The largest diamond found in more than a century has been unearthed at a mine in Botswana, and the country’s president showed off the fist-sized stone to the world at a viewing ceremony Thursday.

-The Botswana government says the huge 2,492-carat stone is the second-biggest ever discovered in a mine.
+The Botswana government says the huge 2,492-carat diamond is the second-biggest ever discovered in a mine.
 It’s the biggest diamond found since 1905.

 The as-yet-unnamed diamond was presented to the world at the office of Botswana President Mokgweetsi Masisi.
 It weighs approximately half a kilogram and Masisi was one of the first to get to hold it.

+“It is overwhelming,” Masisi said.
+“I am lucky to have seen it in my time.”
+He gasped and said “wow” before calling senior government officials over to take a closer look.

-Officials said it was too early to value it or decide how it would be sold.
+Officials said it was too early to value the stone or decide how it would be sold.
 Another smaller diamond from the same mine in Botswana was sold for $63 million in 2016, a record for a rough gem.

 Lucara said in a statement Wednesday that it recovered the “exceptional” rough diamond from its Karowe Mine in central Botswana.
 Lucara said it was a “high-quality” stone and was found intact.
-It was located using X-ray technology designed to find large diamonds.
+It was located using X-ray technology designed to find large, high-value diamonds.

 “We are ecstatic about the recovery of this extraordinary 2,492-carat diamond,” Lucara President and CEO William Lamb said in a statement.